It is estimated 1 in 5 Albertans will be 65+ by 2046 – that is more than 1.2 million people.

-A new continuing care capital program is being launched to increase the number of continuing care spaces in Alberta.
-The program is comprised of 3 grant-funding streams to:
+The Continuing Care Capital Program was announced in March 2021 to increase the number of continuing care spaces and modernize existing aging continuing care homes in Alberta.
+The program is comprised of multiple grant-funding streams to:

 - develop continuing care capacity with Indigenous groups and organizations